Postponed VAT accounting: How it works and helps your cash flow

 Who can use the postponed VAT accounting scheme?

-Businesses in Northern Ireland are still considered part of the EU VAT area, so do not need to pay import VAT on goods imported from the EU.
-The reverse charge will still apply.
-Northern Ireland businesses can use postponed VAT accounting for imports from elsewhere in the world.
+Businesses in Northern Ireland are still considered part of the EU VAT area.
+You do not need to pay import VAT on goods imported from the EU.
+The reverse charge still applies.
+You can use postponed VAT accounting for imports from outside the EU.

-The PVA scheme is optional.
-If you’d prefer, you can pay VAT upfront at the border.
-If you do this you need to get monthly C79 reports from HMRC.
+The postponed VAT accounting scheme is optional.
+If you prefer, you can pay VAT upfront at the border.
+If you do this, you need to get monthly C79 (import VAT certificate) reports from HM Revenue and Customs (HMRC).

 How does PVA work?